AdobeDocs/media-analytics.en/help/implementation/edge/roku.md

   * Complete the [Edge implementation overview](overview.md) (schema, dataset, datastream with [!UICONTROL Media Analytics] enabled).
   * Download the SDK from [GitHub releases](https://github.com/adobe/aepsdk-roku/releases) and add it to your channel, as described in the [getting started guide](https://github.com/adobe/aepsdk-roku/blob/main/Documentation/getting-started.md).

-## Configure the AEP Roku SDK for media
+## Configure the Roku Edge SDK for media

 Initialize the SDK and set the datastream and media configuration: